AeloveRim/TahrovinGrit/README.md

 Sera the Trainer charges less gold for her training than most other trainers in Skyrim.
 Don't skip out on the opportunity to raise some of your skills here, but consider keeping at least a little bit of gold for later.

-The Realm of Lorkhan will also allow you to select Handicaps if you wish.
-Each Handicapped skill grows roughly half as fast as a regular skill, but also grants you 2 specialization points.
+The Realm of Lorkhan will also allow you to select Handicaps that will further define your character if you wish.
+Each Handicapped skill permanently grows roughly half as fast as a regular skill, but also grants you 2 specialization points.
 You may spend these specialization points to receive extra starting perk points, attribute points, or gold.

 <img width="580" height="486" alt="image" src="https://github.com/user-attachments/assets/a3ce2618-461f-46ce-811a-5be2303af5b5" />

+A Handicap is a very severe penalty, so make sure to only use them with skills you don't intend to use much or at all.

 Once you teleport at one of the crystals, you'll be dumped into Skyrim in the place you chose.
 Make your choices wisely though - once you leave, you cannot return.